-Access points, which require interconnecting cabling, generally play a dominant in providing radio frequency (RF) coverage in most wireless LAN (WLAN) deployments.
+Access points, which require interconnecting cabling, generally play a dominate role for providing radio frequency (RF) (define) coverage in most wireless LAN (WLAN) deployments.
 Wireless repeaters, though, are an alternative way to extend the range of an existing WLAN instead of adding more access points.
 There are very few stand-alone 802.11 wireless repeaters on the market, but some access points have a built-in repeater mode.
-Here's the basic information you need to know when using wireless repeaters.
+Here’s the basic information you need to know when using wireless repeaters.

 Nearly all WLAN repeaters currently available today are actually built-in functions of access points.
 For example, the Cisco 350 and 1200 allow you to configure the access point to behave as a repeater (and not as an access point).
 Buffalo Technology, however, does offer a stand alone repeater in their AirStation Pro Series WLA-AWCG.
 The advantage of the stand alone repeaters is that they are generally less expensive.